amabarr/vanillaJS-sequencer/README.md

 # Sequencer

-A vanilla JS sequencer.
-There are many libraries out there that make sequencers easier to create, however I wanted to build one with just vanilla JS.
+A sequencer made with vanilla JS and the Web Audio API.

 ## Installation